The Broad: Funding

-As of 2014, The Broad's endowment is at $200 million, thereby larger than any museum in Los Angeles except for the Getty Museum.
+As of 2014, The Broad's endowment is at $200 million, thereby larger than any museum in Los Angeles except for the J. Paul Getty Museum.
 The overall annual budget is $16 million, which is provided for through established funds.
 The museum offers mostly free admission to the public, but will charge for temporary special exhibitions.

 Governance

-Besides Eli and Edythe Broad, the Broad's Board of Governance also includes art dealer Irving Blum, Los Angeles Philharmonic CEO Deborah Borda, restaurateur Michael Chow, businessman Bruce Karatz, and former ambassador Robert H. Tuttle, among others.
+Besides Eli and Edythe Broad, the Broad's Board of Governors also includes art dealer Irving Blum, Los Angeles Philharmonic CEO Deborah Borda, restaurateur Michael Chow, businessman Bruce Karatz, and former ambassador Robert H. Tuttle, among others.

 The museum's director is art historian Joanne Heyler.

 Attendance

 In its first year, The Broad attracted 753,000 visitors, roughly equivalent to the 2011 attendance at Los Angeles County Museum of Art (LACMA).
-In 2019, more than 900,000 people visited.
+In 2019, more than 900,000 people visited the museum.